 Contractors and subcontractors who apply for or bid on a federally funded contract of \$100,000 or more must file the required certification found at APPENDIX A, 44 C.F.R.
 PART 18.
-As such Contractor has verified via the Byrd Anti-lobbying Certification and Disclosure form attached hereto at Attachment 7, that it will not and has not used federally appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any federal contract, grant, or any other award covered by 31 U.S.C. § 1352.
-If Contractor awards any subcontract of \$100,000 or more under this Agreement, Contractor will collect a Byrd Anti-lobbying Certification and Disclosure form from each subcontractor and submit it to CPB.
-Contractor and its subcontractors subject to this requirement shall also disclose any lobbying with non-federal funds that takes place in connection with obtaining any federal funds that takes place in connection with obtaining any federal funds that takes place in connection with obtaining any federal funds that takes place in connection with obtaining any federal funds that takes place in connection with obtaining any federal funds to FEMA.
+As such Contractor has verified through the signed Byrd Anti-lobbying Certification and Disclosure form attached hereto at Attachment 7, that it will not and has not used federally appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any federal contract, grant, or any other award covered by 31 U.S.C. § 1352.
+If Contractor awards any subcontract of \$100,000 or more under this Contract, Contractor will collect a Byrd Anti-lobbying Certification and Disclosure form from each subcontractor and submit it to CPB.
+Contractor and its subcontractors subject to this requirement shall also disclose any lobbying with non-federal funds that takes place in connection with obtaining any federal award.
+Disclosures will be forwarded to FEMA.